codr7/swifties-repl/README.md

 [307 120]
 ```

-Since the only recursive call is in tail position, `recall` may be used to trigger tail call optimization.
+Since the recursive call is in tail position, `recall` may be used to trigger tail call optimization.

 ```
   (func fibtail2 [Int Int Int] [Int]